jakeledoux/caves/README.md

 I understand that it does not follow best practices, it needed to be as simple as possible to avoid dumping tons of information on the poor learner.*

+*That also means I can't use f-strings because the poor sap is on python3.5 :(*